 The endangered wild bactrian camel (Camelus ferus) is a camel that lives in northwestern China and southwestern Mongolia’s grasslands.
 It is a descendant of the Bactrian camel (Camelus bactrianus).
 Both are large with two humps and even-toes ungulates from central Asia’s steppes.

 The two subspecies are of the wild Bactrian camel – the one living in China, and another that lives only within Mongolia.

 The bactrian is smaller than its cousin (the Bactrian camel) with more fur on its humps.
-It also has a wider body, shorter legs and bigger head.
+It also has a wider body, shorter legs, and a bigger head.